12 Common Time Wasters in the Workplace (and How You Can Avoid Them)

 Do you think multitasking makes you smart & productive?
 You are wrong.

-Multitasking is actually a time killer which prevents you from finishing off priority tasks on time.
+Multitasking is actually a time killer that increases stress levels and prevents you from finishing prioritized single tasks on time.
 Along with that, it diminishes your focus and productivity as well.
 It's one of the hidden productivity killers and leads to inefficiency.

 Try taking help from different project management tools to keep everything organized and prioritized.
 Especially kanban board could be very helpful in terms of organizing tasks by priority and preventing task overload.